Edraak/edx-platform/docs/en_us/course_authors/source/tools.rst

 In addition to text, images, and different types of problems, Studio allows you to add customized learning tools such as word clouds to your course.

+- :ref:`IFrames`: You may be able to use an IFrame to embed an external web page inside an HTML component.
 - :ref:`LTI Component`: LTI components allow you to add an external learning application or textbook to Studio.
 - :ref:`Word Cloud`: Word clouds arrange text that students enter - for example, in